 Best Soil for Devil’s ivy

 Devil’s ivy will need light, porous, aerated and well-draining soil to thrive.
 This will also ensure it is as well-protected from disease as possible.
-A premium high-quality potting mix with some peat moss mixed in should work great.
+A high-quality potting mix with some organic matter, such as compost should work great.

 Ideal Temperature & Humidity